- Currently serving: southern Africa

 From 1988 to 1991, the Vundhlas were part of a BIC church plant in White Marsh, Baltimore.
 After it closed, they joined North Baltimore Mennonite Church and are also members of West Side BIC in Chambersburg, Pa.
 At every church they called home, they have invested in lay ministry and church leadership.

-In 2020, they learned of a need for an Administrative Coordinator for BIC U.S. World Missions in southern Africa and sensed God calling them back to the international missions field.
+In 2020, they learned of a need for Administrative Coordinators for BIC U.S. World Missions in southern Africa and sensed God calling them back to the international missions field.
 In this role, they will act as a connection point between World Missions and the BIC conferences in southern Africa, working with national leaders and churches in leadership development and mentoring.
 They will also coordinate funding and disbursement efforts and provide accountability and oversight throughout the region.

 When they have free time, Donald enjoys social gatherings, sports, politics, hiking, and reading and Karen enjoys reading, hiking, and volunteering.
 They have two adult daughters, Samkele and Kholiwe.